TikTok captions guide

 Once you have the caption text, look at the first sentence, the promise, the objection, and the call to action.
 Captions often reveal how a creator packages the video for fast scanning.

-For a stronger workflow, save captions from multiple videos in the same niche.
-Compare openings, repeated phrases, list structures, and CTA patterns to find what you can learn from the script.
+For a stronger workflow, save captions and descriptions from multiple videos in the same niche.
+Compare openings, repeated phrases, list structures, hashtags, and CTA patterns to find what you can learn from the script.

 FAQ

 Sometimes.
 If captions are visible on the video, you may be able to read and manually copy short sections.
-For longer videos, a transcript workflow is usually faster and cleaner.
+For longer videos, a TikTok caption copy or transcript workflow is usually faster and cleaner.

 Are TikTok captions the same as a transcript?